eeue56/elm-for-web-developers/README.md

 If you're coming from React, there are already [documented cases](http://noredinktech.tumblr.com/post/126978281075/walkthrough-introducing-elm-to-a-js-web-app) of people using React alongside Elm.
 [Relm](https://github.com/eeue56/relm) aims to be a library for simplifying the usage of React and Elm as a couple, though at the moment it is mainly just examples.

+## Integrating Elm into your existing applications

+`Elm.worker(Elm.ModuleName)` should be your best friend for integrating Elm into existing applications.
+It allows you to use ports and use Elm for controlling your applications without needing to have any of the views in Elm itself.
+I've used it for managing state in my React apps between the different components.
+The `send` function allows your child components to trigger `subscribe` functions in your parent scope, keeping your data flow in a top-down structure as promoted by things like Flux.

+`Elm.embed(Elm.ModuleName)` is perfect for when you want to do some of your view in Elm, but the rest without.
+Note: there are some bugs with the core libraries when you use embed, for things like `touch` or `mouse` actions.

 # Interaction and signals

 Elm makes it easy to notify when an interaction happens in your views.